Spencer-Easton/Apps-Script-Drive-Service-Account-Library/README.md

 This library is specifically designed for transfer of ownership of files and folder in Google Drive inside a domain setting.

-######Note: I wrote this for me.
+######Note: This was written by an amature.
+I would say I'm mediocre at best.
+I wrote this for my own uses at work.
 There is no error checking.
 Things may be unintuitive or misspelled.
 Want to fix something let me know or fork it.

+####This library has a dependency:
-####You will need to add the base library:
+You will need to add the library-
 GAS_Service_Accounts
 MJ5317VIFJyKpi9HCkXOfS0MLm9v2IJHf